 Sep 1.jpg

 Bucking the trend…

-Operating a full national network from a Head Office OUTSIDE London
+Operating a full national network of branches from a Head Office OUTSIDE London

 The amalgamation in 1928 of the Bank of Liverpool and Martins with the Lancashire and Yorkshire Bank sparks the exponential growth of the new Martins Bank – a bank that is proud to be based in Liverpool, NOT London.

-Opulence, decadence, and a strong defiance of a financial system that automatically assumes “London-centric” is the only option for a financial institution, Martins has these qualities in abundance, and demonstrates them to the full in the construction of what is still the most lavish and ostentatious bank building ever seen in this country.
+Opulence, decadence, and a strong defiance of a financial system that automatically assumes “London-centric” is the only option for a financial institution, Martins has these qualities in abundance, and demonstrates them to the full in the construction of what is still one of the most lavish and ostentatious bank buildings ever seen in this country.

+Sep 1.jpg